 Conflict Analytics is looking for legal professionals to help with the launch of MyOpenCourt, a legal A.I. tool that will connect members of the public to lawyers for pro-bono consultation related to dismissals.
 If you'd like to sign up for the project

 Conflict Analytics Lab is a joint project between Queen's Law and the Smith School of Business

 Who We Are

-The Conflict Analytics Lab is a research-based consortium on the application of artificial intelligence and data analytics to conflict resolution and negotiation based @Queen's Law and Smith.
+The Conflict Analytics Lab is a consortium interested in the application of artificial intelligence and data analytics to conflict resolution and negotiation based @Queen's Law and Smith.
 Conflict analytics is the process of extracting actionable knowledge from negotiation, mediation and settlement agreements.
 It comprises a global network of experts drawn from across industry and academia (including Queen’s in Canada, Columbia Business Analytics in the United States, HEC Paris in France and Di Tella in Argentina).

-Application of data science and machine learning to dispute resolution.
+Applying data science and machine learning to dispute resolution.

 Promoting access to justice and legal help through technology.

 What is conflict analytics?